The Big Bopper: Death

 The Clear Lake show ended at around midnight and Holly, Valens, and Richardson drove to the Mason City Airport, loaded their luggage and boarded the red and white single-engine Beechcraft Bonanza.
 Peterson received clearance from the control tower around 12:55 a.m. on February 3, 1959, and they took off—but the plane remained airborne for only a few minutes.
 It crashed at full throttle shortly after takeoff about 5 miles outside Mason City in the middle of farm country.
 The reason remains unknown but Peterson may have lost his visual reference and thought that he was ascending while he was actually descending.
 The right wingtip of the Bonanza hit the frozen ground and sent the aircraft cartwheeling across a cleared cornfield at approximately 170 mph.

 Holly, Valens and Richardson were thrown from the airplane on impact and likely tumbled along with the wreckage across the icy field before the wreckage of the aircraft came to rest against a barbed-wire fence, while Peterson's body remained entangled in the wreckage.
 The bodies of Holly and Valens came to rest several feet away from the wreckage on open ground; Richardson was thrown approximately 100 feet beyond the wreckage across the fence line and into the next cornfield.
 All three died instantly of head and chest injuries.
-Richardson was 28 years old when he died.
+Richardson was only 28 years old.